ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ## The DATAGRAM Capsule {#datagram-capsule}

 This document defines the DATAGRAM capsule type (see {{iana-types}} for the value of the capsule type).
-This capsule allows HTTP Datagram to be sent on a stream using the Capsule Protocol.
+This capsule allows HTTP Datagrams to be sent on a stream using the Capsule Protocol.
 This is particularly useful when HTTP is running over a transport that does not support the QUIC DATAGRAM frame.